giridhar7632/colorScheme/README.md

 * More reusable.

 Let's start creating our app.
 After setting up the above [repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md), click run button to start the live-server (it’ll take a moment to get running the first time).
-After running successfully, you can see `Hello world!`.
+After running successfully, kick down the console, you can see `Hello world!` on the webpage.

+Then navigate to `src` folder and create two components